telent/quince/README.md

 It uses Midje for tests.
-To test the MIME parsing it downloads some messages from a mailing list archive on the internet: because I do not know the copyright status of those messages they are not distributed with the package.
+To test the MIME parsing it downloads some messages from a mailing list archive on the internet: because I do not know the copyright status of those messages, they are not distributed with the package.
 So, before running tests you need to

 $ make -C fixtures